 Water is used by agriculture, industry, recreational users and municipal water supply authorities.
 Many of Taranaki’s rivers, lakes and wetlands are also valued for a variety of amenity values and recreational uses.
 These include angling, whitebaiting, eeling, swimming, canoeing, rowing, rafting, hunting, outdoor education and training.
 The waterbodies also have aesthetic and scenic value, and add to the recreational experience of activities such as walking, tramping and picnicking.

 Water, like all other natural resources, is considered by Māori to be a taonga (treasure) to be valued, used with respect and passed on to future generations in as good or better condition than at present.
-This is the responsibility of the tangata whenua as kaitiaki or guardians and involves them in the protection and enhancement of water bodies as well as their appropriate use.
+Tangata whenua as kaitiaki or guardians have particular interest in the protection and enhancement of water bodies as well as their appropriate use.
 Particular rivers and lakes have special significance to those iwi and hapu in whose rohe (tribal areas) they are located and to which their identity is inextricably linked.

 The Taranaki Regional Council has followed a long process of consultation with tangata whenua throughout the development of its key foundation policy documents for the region, the Regional Policy Statement and the Regional Fresh Water Plan.

-The Regional Fresh Water Plan, made operative in 2001, contains policies, methods and rules to maintain and enhance water quality in Taranaki.
+The Regional Fresh Water Plan, made operative in 2001 is under review.
+The plan contains policies, methods and rules to maintain and enhance water quality in Taranaki.
 Council officers regularly monitor for compliance with the plan and resource consents, and take enforcement action where necessary.

 The number of significant discharges from a single point to surface water has declined in recent years and there have been significant investments made by agriculture, industry and the community in waste water treatment and disposal systems.
 The rate of compliance with consent conditions has averaged around 95% over the past five years.